 - Extraordinary expenses such as private school tuition; and

-- Any ther information and expenses that may be allowable under North Carolina Child Support Law.
+- Any other information and expenses that may be allowable under North Carolina child support law.

 Child Support During Joint Custody

 There's a common misconception that parents who have joint custody and equal custody schedules won't have to pay child support.
 However, that's not always the case.
 If there is a large income differential between the two parties as well as the cost of expenses paid on behalf of the minor child, one parent may still make a child support payment to the other.